Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance

 This quantity represents the effective detection solid-angle coverage normalized to the full $4\pi$ steradians.

 We consider a radioactive source with an activity of $A= 0.1~\mathrm{Ci}$ ( corresponding to $3.7~\mathrm{GBq}$).
 The total number of emitted photons during the measurement is

-where $P_{\gamma} = 1/(1 + \alpha_{\mathrm{T}})$ is the probability of photon emission, $\alpha_{\mathrm{T}}$ is the internal conversion coefficient, defined as the ratio between the number of internal conversion electrons $N_{\mathrm{IC}}$ and the number of gamma emissions $N_{\gamma}$, $f_{\mathrm{BR}}$ denotes the branching ratio for the transition of interest, $\Delta t = T/3$ is the integration time per data segment, with $T = h/m_{\phi}$ being the oscillation period associated with dark matter of mass $m_{\phi}$, and $h$ the Planck constant, $N_{exp} = 10^{6}$ accounts for the statistical enhancement from the number of DM periods during its coherent time scale, which we take as one single data taking period.
-We will take the DM coherent time scale $t_c=N_{exp}\cdot 2\pi m_\phi^{-1}$ as the benchmark coherent measurement time in this sensitivity estimate, and longer time data-taking would be considered as repeated yet independent measurements.
+where $P_{\gamma} = 1/(1 + \alpha_{\mathrm{T}})$ is the probability of photon emission, $\alpha_{\mathrm{T}}$ is the internal conversion coefficient, defined as the ratio between the number of internal conversion electrons $N_{\mathrm{IC}}$ and the number of gamma emissions $N_{\gamma}$, $f_{\mathrm{BR}}$ denotes the branching ratio for the transition of interest, $\Delta t = T/3$ is the integration time per data segment, with $T = 2\pi/m_{\phi}$ being the oscillation period associated with dark matter of mass $m_{\phi}$.
+The choice $\Delta t = T/3$ represents a compromise between time resolution and photon statistics.
+A significantly longer integration time would average out the oscillatory signal, while a much shorter one would reduce the photon counts per bin and thus degrade the statistical sensitivity.
+This choice ensures that the modulation induced by dark matter oscillations remains resolvable without being washed out.
+The factor $N_{\rm exp} = 10^{6}$ accounts for the statistical enhancement arising from the number of dark matter oscillation periods within its coherence time scale.
+Here, the coherence time is taken to correspond to a single data-taking period.
+We will take the DM coherent time scale $t_c=N_{\rm{exp}}\cdot 2\pi m_\phi^{-1}$ as the benchmark coherent measurement time in this sensitivity estimate, and longer time data-taking would be considered as repeated yet independent measurements.
 For each energy bin, the number of photons contributing to that bin is

 This framework provides a quantitative estimate of the photon statistics available per bin under realistic experimental conditions, which is crucial for determining the achievable sensitivity of the measurement.